libretime/libretime/docs/contributor-manual/design/database.md

+---
+title: Database
+---

-# Database schema creation and migrations
+## Database schema creation and migrations

 The method to maintain the database schema, is to write both a migration file for already installed databases and to update a `schema.sql` file for fresh databases.
 On fresh installation, the database is filled with the `schema.sql` and `data.sql` files and LibreTime won't run any sql migration on top of it.
 Previously, when LibreTime was upgraded, the missing migrations were run using a custom php based migration tool, those migrations are now handled by Django.
 The missing migrations are tracked using both a `schema_version` field in the `cc_pref` table and a Django migration id.